Pabitapun23/Evene_G02/README.md

 ## Features
 This Mobile Application has the following features:
-* Searching System: Users can browse a list of activities and search them by name.
+* Searching System: Users can browse a list of Events and search them by city name.
-* Favourite System: Users can add or remove activities from their favorites list.
-* Ticket Purchasing System: Users can purchase tickets for the activities.
+* Ticket Booking System: Users can book tickets for the events by clicking the button on the event details screen that navigates them to the event's official page where they can buy tickets.
-* Activity Sharing System: Users can share activity details with friends through other apps.
+* Events Sharing System: Users can share event details with friends through other apps.
-* Contact sharing System: Users can call the activity's contact number directly from the app.
-* Authentication system (login/logout): Users can log in and log out of their account.
+* Authentication system (login/signup/rememberMe/logout): Users can create a new account, log in, and log out of their account.
+And, do remember me for later logins.
-* CRUD for ticket purchasing : Create, Read, Update and Delete datas for ticket purchasing.
+* CRUD for User Profile: Create, Read, Update, and Delete data for the user's profile info.
-* Activity details: Users can view detailed information about each activity.
+* Event details: Users can view detailed information about each activity.
+* Map: Users can get the address of the event venue on the map.
+* RESTful API: The event venue data are retrieved from an API.
-* Purchased ticket history: Users can view a list of tickets they have purchased and their details.
+* Events Attending history: Users can view a list of events they are attending and their details.
+* Friends system: Users can search for new friends, and add and remove them from their friends.
+Also, they can view their friend list and its details which they can delete.